 Alternative question: “What made you decide to look for another job?”

 You can be honest here without sounding accusatory.
-If you left because of your boss, cite a specific explaining how your manager’s actions impacted you.
+If you left because of your boss, cite a specific situation explaining how your manager’s actions impacted you.
 For example, instead of just saying your boss had favorites, talk about how your skills weren’t fully utilized because you didn’t have the chance to work on more challenging tasks.

 It’s also acceptable to use better benefits, a higher salary, or a company practice that you don’t agree with or that's affected your career path within the company.